San Pedro de Atacama to Ollague

 5km Head west and cross the border to Chile.
 All flat.
 Surface looked suspiciously like old tarmac on the Chilean side.

 358km Ollague (3,710m).
-Village with 6 guesthouses (many of which are occupied full time by miners), 2 free internet places, and a couple of shops in which you will find a better selection of goods than anywhere since leaving San Pedro.
+Village with guesthouses (Hostal Atahualpa and Hostal El Cuervo offer beds for around 10000pesos per night) which offer meals, 2 free internet places, and a couple of shops in which you will find a better selection of goods than anywhere since leaving San Pedro.
 Still not much fresh fruit or veg around though.

 Details